 1. Become an expert in your hair

-While there are common factors and features to the afro (say, for example, its fragility and dryness), every African is different, just as each person.
+While there are common factors and features to the afro (say, for example, its fragility and dryness), every natural hair is different as there are som many different textures and hair types.
 And what I can work for me may not work like you.
 So you have to become an expert in the care of your own afro hair.
 These tips on caring afro hair may not serve anything because it works for you otherwise.
 And that’s fine as long as you learn what works for you.
 So do not discard a product because a great guru said World Curling does not.
 Because it may not work to her, but you yes.
 And no one should know yourself (and therefore your hair) better than you.

 2. Do not get obsessed with knowing what kind of afro hair is your hair